 - Black-eyed peas (1 lb. bag or less/more)

 - ½ big onion or 1 medium size Onion

 - 1– 2 Fresh big bell peppers (Red or orange color preferably.
 I like using red/reddish bell peppers for this recipe.)

-- 1 habanero (add more if you like spicy food)
+- 1 habanero (for that spicy kick; add more if you like it more spicy)

 - Salt and crushed red pepper to taste

 - Oil for frying (I normally use peanut oil, and at least 3 inches deep)

 - STEP 1: Have raw/dry black-eyed peas on hand.
 Akara starts with dry beans; have it on hand.
 These days, I primarily use black-eyed beans; however, Nigerian brown beans are great, too.
 Simply put, you cannot make authentic akara without raw/dry beans.
 I have heard about people using “beans flour.”
 That would be a story for another day!
 But I do not recommend it.